maksuranuha/GraphRAG/GraphJusticeQ&A/GraphJusticeQ&A_README.md

 ## ⚠️ Disclaimer

 This project is for educational and research purposes only.
-The data used is from publicly available Interpol sources -> https://github.com/ali-ce/datasets/blob/master/Interpol-Most-Wanted/Fugitives.csv.
+The data used is from publicly available Interpol sources.
 Always verify information through official channels for any real-world applications.